awsdocs/amazon-ec2-user-guide-windows/doc_source/aws-windows-ami.md

 AWS provides AMIs with a variety of configurations for all supported Windows Operating System versions\.
 For each of these images, AWS:
 + Installs all Microsoft recommended Windows security patches\.
 We release images shortly after the monthly Microsoft patches are made available\.
 + Installs the latest drivers for AWS hardware, including network and disk drivers, EC2WinUtil for troubleshooting, as well as GPU drivers in selected AMIs\.
-+ Includes AWS helper software, like [EC2 Config](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2config-service.html) for Server 2012 R2 and earlier, or [EC2 Launch](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2launch.html) for Server 2016 and later\.
++ Includes AWS helper software, like [Configure a Windows instance using the EC2Config service](ec2config-service.md) for Server 2012 R2 and earlier, or [Configure a Windows instance using EC2Launch](ec2launch.md) for Server 2016 and later\.
-+ Configures Windows Time to use the [AWS Time Service](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/windows-set-time.html#default-ntp-settings)\.
++ Configures Windows Time to use the [Set the time for a Windows instance](windows-set-time.md)\.
 + Makes changes in all power schemes to set the display to never turn off\.
 + Performs minor bug fixes – generally one\-line registry changes to enable or disable features that we have found to improve performance on AWS\.